 As we’re winding down yet another year, I’ve paused to reflect on the goings on of 2016.
 I had such promise for this year because I was at a fairly low point in the beginning.
 Little did I know, that “low point” would be the highlight of my year.
 Looking back on this year, I’ve realized that I’m not the same person I was when it started.
-The following is a fairly accurate assessment of my year:

 I’ve had countless conversations with friends whose year has been somewhat similar.
 They’re all just as over this year as I am.
 At least I’m in good company.
 Some relationships were lost, some loved ones didn’t make it, and some relationships were forged.
 I’m not going to go into details about my year; just know it was challenging.
 BUT – I’ve learned quite a few lessons.